We're giving you the chance to win back the value of your meal - every time you dine this month!

 Get a feel for average costs

-The first thing any couple should do when thinking about how to save money on your wedding is to research average costs for each aspect of the day, from flowers and decor to catering, venue hire, entertainment, and stationery.
-Getting this out of the way early can help you decide which aspects of the big day are going to take up more of your budget.
+The first thing every couple should do when thinking about how to save money on their wedding is to research average costs for each aspect of the day.
+Major expenses include (but are not limited to) the following:

+While your budget is personal to you, understanding average costs can help you decide which aspects of the big day are going to take up more of your spending.
 It'll also help set a benchmark so you can easily identify venues, suppliers and caterers that offer real value for money and rule out those that are on the pricier side.
-Apart from reading articles and searching on Google, as average prices differ across the country it's also a good idea to reach out to venues and companies in the local area for quotes.
-Having a feel for the average cost will help you set a realistic budget, ensuring that it's something you can stick to.
+Apart from reading articles and searching on Google, it's also a good idea to reach out to venues and companies in the local area for quotes.
+And don't forget to haggle!

 Decide your non-negotiables